 Dr. Harley is a Certified Rehabilitation Counselor and a Licensed Professional Counselor.
 She served as a Commissioner for the Council on Rehabilitation Education and Commissioner and Board Member for Commission on Rehabilitation Counselor Certification.
 Dr. Harley is affiliated with the Department of Gender and Women’s Studies, the African American Studies and Research Program, and the Center on Research on Violence Against Women at the University of Kentucky.
 In addition to being a faculty member in the Graduate Program in Rehabilitation Counseling, Dr. Harley has taught in the Honor’s Program, the Discovery Seminar, Women’s Studies, and Special Education.

-Ms. Maxwell’s current interests include chronic pain, impression management, supervision/supervision of students completing practical work, invisible disabilities, demand-side employment, readiness, and program development and evaluation.
+Dr. Maxwell’s research interests include chronic pain, impression management, invisible disabilities, readiness, supervision of students completing clinical work, and program and course development and evaluation.

 Dr. Rogers is the Rehabilitation Counseling Distance Education Program Coordinator.
 She completed her doctoral degree in Educational Psychology with an emphasis in Rehabilitation Counseling in 2001 and has a Masters degree in Rehabilitation Counseling.
 She is a Certified Rehabilitation Counselor and has over 20 years experience in both public and private rehabilitation agencies providing direct services to individuals with disabilities.